federicocipriani/react-expense-tracker/README.md

 Note - this is the same version Traversy built.
-Updates coming.
+Project under development.